What is meant by Feral cats?

 This is what she is used to and there is normally no viable alternative.
 Sometimes it is possible to secure a place for a feral cat on a farm or stables but such suitable offers are few and far between.

 We normally try and keep such places for relocating feral cats whose colony is under some form of threat.

 Our Feral Help Programme involves:

-Charlie cuddling up with the slightly younger siblings recently started a new life on a small holding near Hexham with owner Mark caring for them.
+This photo shows the oldest youngster nicknamed Charlie, cuddling up with two other slightly smaller feral youngsters also rescued.
+The three started a new life on a small holding near Hexham with owner Mark caring for them.

-All three cats have now been neutered and are used to people to some extent but not easy quite suitable to home in the normal way.
-On the small holding they will have plenty of dry sheltered spots, someone feeding and caring for them but the freedom and space to be independent.
-Thanks to Tim, Claire & Norma who settled them in!
+All three cats have now been neutered and are used to people to some extent.
+On the small holding they have plenty of dry sheltered spots with someone feeding and caring for them, but also the freedom and space to be independent.

 The next feral cat for trapping and spaying is a mother of about one year of age who was born and has lived in back gardens in an area of Fenham.
 The cat is a full feral and is the mother of the two kittens trapped by us and featured in our News Flash page.